oracle-livelabs/weblogic/webcenter-content/wcc-document-security/07-verify-folder-documents-security/07-verify-folder-documents-security.md

 9. Click **Delete** menu and delete the folder
 ![This image shows the WCC HRRep Delete Folder Deleted](./images/hrrep-folder-deleted.png "WCC Instance HRRep delete Folder Deleted")

-## Task 3: Verify folder access for the users not in security group.
+## Task 3: Verify folder access for the users not in security group

 1. Login to WCC RedwoodUI as FinRep1/Welcome1 and navigate to **root** folder
 2. Verify you don't see **HRDocs** folder
 ![This image shows the WCC FinRep Delete Folder](./images/finrep-root.png "WCC Instance FinRep Folder")

-## Task 4: Verify folder access set by Account (User added to @Training\_R group in weblogic/IDCS).
+## Task 4: Verify folder access set by Account (User added to @Training\_R group in weblogic/IDCS)

 1. Login to WCC RedwoodUI as TrainingRep1/Welcome1 and navigate to **root** > **HRDocs** > **Training Docs** folder
 2. Verify you don't see icons to create folder and upload document
 ![This image shows the WCC TrainingRep1 Folder](./images/trainingrep1-training-docs-folder.png "WCC Instance TrainingRep1 Folder")